tanishthorat/petfinder/METHODOLOGY.md

 - Server-side rendering for SEO and performance

 ### Database Management
-- Prisma migrations for schema changes
+- Supabase for database management
 - Seeding scripts for development data
 - PostgreSQL for production reliability